UVA-DSI/sensenet/projects/NPS/SAML21-xplained-board/README.md

 In this document, we describe the steps for setting up the SAML21 Xplained Pro dev board.

-## Configuration
+## Bootloader Installation

 We must use a set of tools for writing the bootloader and firmware files to the SAML21 for prototyping purposes.
 Here are the steps to get it up and running:

 **Dependencies**

 - OpenOCD v.0.10.0 or superior
-- [GCC-arm-none-eabi-7-2017-q4-major](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) (this is included in the Mattair fork of ArduinoCore)
+- [GCC-arm-none-eabi-7-2017-q4-major](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) (this is also included in the official fork of ArduinoCore-SAMD, installable through the Arduino IDE Boards Manager)
 - [BOSSA](https://github.com/shumatech/BOSSA/releases)
 - Debian 10 (or any other distro) w/ extra packages: 'libwxgtk3.0-dev' and 'libreadline-dev'
 - [Mattair's fork of ArduinoCore w/ SAML21 support](https://github.com/mattairtech/ArduinoCore-samd) (install instructions are towards the bottom of the README.md of that repository)

-### Build the Bootloader
+### Building the Bootloader

 *Note: there are precompiled binaries included in the `bootloader` directory*